I. May I Withhold Visitation because my Spouse will not pay child support?

 - Nearly all of them.
 It is the policy of the State of Texas that parties are to try and resolve their conflicts without court intervention other than granting the divorce.
 The Texas Family Code requires that each party sign an Alternative Dispute Resolution clause attached to their initial pleading.

-- The problem with settlement is that it usually takes significant legal action to bring the parties to a mutually agreeable resolution.
+- Sometimes it will take significant legal action to bring the parties to a mutually agreeable resolution.
 It is like two boys in the school yard.
 After they both knock each other down, one says to the other “have you had enough.”
 The other replies, “if you have.”
 It is unfortunate that it has to be this way, but it is very often true.

 VI.
 What is an Uncontested Divorce?